Top Mistakes You Could Be Making With Your Freezer

 In any food service location, the organization of your business is essential.
 Organization that leads to proper food safety starts with your freezer.
 When attempting to keep your frozen goods safe and consumable, make sure that you label, date, and regularly rotate expiring goods.

-Disorganization leads to careless mistakes that easily result in a patron experiencing a food-borne illness that could have been avoided.
+Disorganization leads to careless mistakes that could easily result in a patron experiencing a food-borne illness that could have been avoided.
 For more tips on proper organization, make sure to brush up on the Food Handler knowledge obtained during your certification course.

 The Freezer Isn’t Cold Enough